Dlang-UPB/D-Summer-School/intro/README.md

     }
     ```

-    [writeln](https://dlang.org/library/std/stdio/writeln.html) is a function from the standard D library that does not require a format and is easily usable with a plethora of types.
+    [`writeln`](https://dlang.org/library/std/stdio/writeln.html) is a function from the standard D library that does not require a format and is easily usable with a plethora of types.

     As you can see, the resulting code is much more expressive and fewer lines of code were utilized.

+## Practice

+Navigate to `array-median` directory.
+Open and inspect the file `arrayMedian.d`.
+For this exercise, please add your solution inside the `medianElem` function.

-Compute the median element of an unsorted integer array.
+Compute the [median element](https://www.geeksforgeeks.org/median/) of an unsorted integer array.
 For this, you will have to:
 - Sort the array: implement any sorting algorithm you wish.
 - Eliminate the duplicates: once the array is sorted, eliminating the duplicates is trivial.
-- Check if the length of the array is **odd** or **even** and then return the median element.
+- Check if the length of the array is **odd** or **even** and then return the [median element](https://www.geeksforgeeks.org/median/).

 ## Associative Arrays (AA)